-Do you regret trashing that favorite movie, photo album or email out of your Mac?
+Do you regret trashing that favourite movie, photo album or email out of your Mac?
 Oh well – that’s a whim we all play out, a tad too often.

 But then technology gives us a chance to fix it up often with surprisingly easy tricks and tools that can get back that goldmine of deleted data from Mac.

-This blog shares a few of them to help you recover deleted data on Mac.
+This blog shares a few of them to help you free recover deleted data on Mac.

 Trash is the place where your deleted files are stored temporarily though safely.
 Trash folder can hold the deleted files as long as you don’t empty the trash or remove the files via the delete immediately feature.